Sveti Juraj u Trnju: History

 Sveti Juraj u Trnju is a village located in Međimurje County, Croatia.
 Archaeological excavations at the present-day school confirmed that the village was inhabited from at least the 11th century, despite first being mentioned in the 14th century.
-The parish was first recorded in 1334 in the list of parishes belonging to the Roman Catholic Archdiocese of Zagreb, although the first known priest was Michael in 1501 when the village was called Thwrynyncz.
-From 1692, the village was referred to as Trninci in canonical visitations.
+The parish was first recorded in 1334 in the list of parishes belonging to the Roman Catholic Archdiocese of Zagreb.
+The first known priest of the parish was a certain Michael in 1501, when the village was called Thwrynyncz.
+From 1692 onwards, the village was referred to as Trninci in canonical visitations.

 While it is probable that Sveti Juraj u Trnju witnessed Ottoman invasions and the rise of Protestantism throughout the 16th and 17th centuries, the only reliable information about that period is records of canonical visitations.
-However, the oral tradition about that time was later compiled by Dominik Kolarić in his 1947 book Hrašćanski zapisi.
+However, the oral tradition about that time was later compiled by author Dominik Kolarić in his 1947 book Hrašćanski zapisi (Records from Donji Hrašćan).
 It is almost certain that the village suffered during the Great Turkish War, as 1688 records mention "cold and empty houses."
 At that time, all the peasants in the village were farmhands subjected to the Zrinski family.

 The village suffered an earthquake in 1738 that destroyed the church, leading to the construction of a new one between 1767 and 1779.
-The cemetery was moved outside of the village during the reign of Joseph II for health reasons in 1779.

-The first mentions of the present church go as far as the 17th century when canonic visitations mention a "clad, but poorly thatched" church, as well as the belonging cemetery.
+The initial mentions of the present church mentioned "clad, but poorly thatched" church.
 The cemetery was subsequently moved outside of the village during the reign of Joseph II for health reasons in 1779, where it remains today.
 During the 18th century, Hungarian Pauline Fathers wished to annex Međimurje to Hungary.
-After the intervention of Gašpar Malečić (prior general of Pauline Fathers monastery in Lepoglava), who ordered parishes across Međimurje to disclose the nationality and the language of their people, Daniel Lengyel (then-parish priest) declared that there were no Hungarians in the village and that all the sacraments are done in Croatian.
-At that time, the village established itself as a stable for horses of the Althan counts.
+After the intervention of Gašpar Malečić (prior general of Pauline Fathers monastery in Lepoglava), who ordered parishes across Međimurje to disclose the nationality and the language of their people, Daniel Lengyel (then parish priest) declared that there were no Hungarians in the village and that all the sacraments are done in Croatian.
+At that time, the village established itself as a horse stable of the Althan counts.